Skip to main content

 Tjwala (Traditional Beer)

-Tjwala is traditional Swazi beer brewed from fermented sorghum or maize.
-This home-brewed beverage plays an important role in cultural ceremonies and social gatherings.
-The brewing process and consumption of tjwala are deeply rooted in Swazi traditions.
+Tjwala is Swazi beer brewed at home from fermented sorghum or maize.
+It has a real role in ceremonies and social gatherings, and both the brewing and the drinking of it run deep in Swazi custom.

 Roasted Corn